 We made camp at Mackinaw Shelter, right next to the North Fork Sauk River (at least I think it was North Fork Sauk…).
 After setting up the tent, Jack, Ellie, Guy, and I cooked our first dinner together (pasta with melted white cheddar).
 Now, cooking has never been (nor will it ever be) my forte, so I contributed more in the setup and cleanup department.
 Following our delicious meal, we storm proofed our kitchen (covered the stove with the pot and fry pan, then laid the dromedary over it), placed all of our “smellables” (i.e. food and scented toiletries) within the bear fence, and gathered with the rest of our group for one final class before turning in for the night.
 The majority of this class was dedicated to pooping in the woods.
 Dálio gave quite the demonstration (pants on the entire time of course).
 NOLS takes Leave No Trace principles very seriously, so they don’t provide their students with toilet paper out in the field.
 Instead, we were instructed to rinse “the area” with water, then scrub it (using our hand!) with Dr. Bronner’s soap.
 Naturally, everyone was a bit taken aback.
 However, over the course of the trip, I never heard any complaints about it!
 (Sidenote: I brought my own system, which uses wet wipes and scented doggy bags to carry out the used wipes) We concluded the debrief with a discussion about group behavior and attitude goals, then returned to our tents.

-Day 3: Mackinaw Shelter to an unidentified lake/body of water (5 miles, 4 hours)
+Day 3: Mackinaw Shelter to an unidentified lake/body of water (5 miles; 4 hours, breaks not included)

 Our second day in the field began with a briefing on our route (including estimated mileage, elevation gain, terrain, potential meet-up areas, and intended destination).
 Additionally, we would be hiking in two separate groups, as opposed to a single 12-person party, for the remainder of the trip.
 This system provides the opportunity to get to know people outside of your tent/cook group—the groups change from day to day—, it helps minimize impact on the trail, and it gives each person the opportunity to try out a specific role within the group.
 The roles include the leader (person at the front); the sweeper (person in the back); the navigator; the timekeeper; and the “self care” person (someone who periodically checks in with the group about hydration, bio breaks, foot care, morale, etc.).
 Each group must be self-sustaining (i.e. we need to collectively have a shelter, first aid kit, cook set, food, water purification, and maps/compass).
 Today, my hiking group included Guy, Tessa, Jack, Megan, and Dálio.